 Today, The Ringling, the State Art Museum of Florida, is home to one of the preeminent art and cultural collections in the United States.
-But its story begins nearly a century ago, with the circus impresario and his beloved wife’s shared love for Sarasota, Italy and art.
+Its story begins nearly a century ago, with the circus impresario and his beloved wife’s shared love for Sarasota, Italy, and art.

 The Building of Ca’ d’Zan

 John Ringling was one of the five brothers who owned and operated the circus rightly called “The Greatest Show on Earth.”
 His success with the circus and entrepreneurial skills helped to make him, in the Roaring Twenties, one of the richest men in America, with an estimated worth of nearly $200 million.